0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 # Office-DDE-Payloads
-Collection of scripts and templates to generate Office documents embedded with the DDE, macro-less command execution technique.

 ## Overview
-Leverages the macro-less DDE code execution technique described by [@_staaldraad](https://twitter.com/_staaldraad) and [@0x5A1F](https://twitter.com/Saif_Sherei) (blog post link in [References](#references) section below) to generate two malicious Word documents:
+Collection of scripts and templates to generate Office documents embedded with the DDE, macro-less command execution technique described by [@_staaldraad](https://twitter.com/_staaldraad) and [@0x5A1F](https://twitter.com/Saif_Sherei) (blog post link in [References](#references) section below).
+Best if used during red team engagements and/or phishing campaigns.

+Obfuscation and evasion techniques inspired by [@_staaldraad](https://twitter.com/_staaldraad) (blog post link in [References](#references) setion below).

+## Usage
+If you'd like to insert a simple DDE command string into the payload document, run:

+    python wordDDE.py

+If you'd prefer to obfuscate the DDE command string by way of the {QUOTE} field code technique, run:

+    python wordDDE.py --obfuscate

+Both forms of usage will generate two Word documents:

 *template-final.docx*
-- This is the document sent to the target (e.g., via phishing).
-  The webSettings configured to pull DDE from payload-final.docx, which is hosted by a server specified by the user.
+- The webSettings are configured to pull the DDE element from payload-final.docx or   payload-obfuscated-final.docx, which is hosted by a server specified by the user.

-*payload-final.docx*
+*payload-final.docx* (not obfuscated)
+*payload-obfuscated-final.docx* (obfuscated)
 - Contains user-provided DDE payload/command string.
-Hosted by attacker-controlled server (URL provided by user and baked into template-final.docx).
+Hosted by user-controlled    server (URL provided by user and baked into template-final.docx).

-Obfuscation and evasion techniques inspired by [@_staaldraad](https://twitter.com/_staaldraad) (blog post link in [References](#references) setion below).
+## Delivery
+By default, the user then has two standard methods of payload delivery, described below:

+1. Host the payload Office document on a user-controlled server (pointed to by the provided URL).
+Customize/stylize the template document and send directly to the desired target(s).
+This will trigger a remote reference to the payload document, ultimately pulling and executing the DDE command string.

+2. Customize/Stylize the payload document and send directly to the desired target(s).

 ## References
 https://sensepost.com/blog/2017/macro-less-code-exec-in-msword/